-Veronica: I would like to see more girls.
-And girls, even in my class, are really good.
+Veronica: I would like to see more women.
+And women, even in my class, are really good.
 And they don't speak up, they're very quiet.
-I'm not sure if it's because there are only four girls in my class of 20 people.
+I'm not sure if it's because there are only four women in my class of 20 people.
 I feel like they could be leaders in our class if they just speak out more.
-And I think a lot of girls get left behind because they don't.
+And I think a lot of women get left behind because they don't.
 I went through the same thing in college, early on.

 DC: So when you were in college, how did you find your confidence?

 Veronica: I think it just came from getting tired of men taking a lot of the credit.
 After you do it for so long, you get tired.
 I think it just takes experience, and being the one that's doing the work but also presenting and explaining and leading and being recognized.

 DC: Do you have any advice for women entering the tech industry?

 Veronica: Have more confidence in yourself.
 You're better than you think you are.
 Don't think that just because mostly men do this job that you're any less than them.

 DigitalCrafts: Hi!
 Can you tell me about your background up to this point?

 Juliana: When I was 12 years old, I would borrow library books and make my own websites.
 When I was in high school I joined the web design team and the robotics team.
 I was one of two girls on the team, in a room full of 20, at 15 years old.
 But then I realized this was something I actually wanted to do for the rest of my life.
 I went to school and studied health.
 I did that for two years, and then I decided to go back and pursue that dream.